 Proof of Theorem 1.
-The results of the Paired Hotelling’s T-Square test show, that we cannot reject our hypothesis H0 for each of the UEQ scales since all p-values are larger than 0.05.
-This indicates that the responses in standard UEQ and UEQ in sign language are not significantly different. □
+The results of the Paired Hotelling’s T-Square test show that we cannot reject the null hypothesis H0 for each of the UEQ scales since all p-values are larger than 0.05.
+This indicates that the responses in UEQ TXT and UEQ SSL are not significantly different. □

 Analysis and comparison of the UEQ results for both experiments

-Firstly, the calculated results of the UEQ from UEQ_Data_Analysis_Tool were obtained for the UEQ in sign language along with calculated results from the standard UEQ in text.
-In order to determine the differences of mean values, variances, standard deviations, and confidence intervals between both UEQ versions, differences of mean values for each UEQ scale were compared, with the results presented in Table , with the UEQ in sign language results in the 2nd column, standard UEQ results in the 3rd column and the differences in the 4th column.
+Firstly, the calculated results from the UEQ Data Analysis Tool were obtained for the UEQ SSL along with calculated results from the UEQ TXT.
+In order to determine the differences of mean values, variances, standard deviations, and confidence intervals between both UEQ versions, differences of mean values for each UEQ scale were compared, with the results presented in Table 4 with the UEQ SSL results in the 2nd column, standard UEQ TXT results in the 3rd column and the differences in the 4th column.

-UEQ results of both approaches can be identified as significantly close as the absolute differences in values for individual UEQ scales range between 0.012 (Dependability) and 0.127 (Attractiveness), with the highest relative difference around 5% (Attractiveness).
-This seems to be a good result, especially considering that the UEQ scale values are in practice interpreted as excellent, good, above average, below average, bad, which further reduces the significance of such minor differences in result values.
+UEQ results of both approaches can be identified as significantly close as the absolute differences in values for individual UEQ scales range between 0.008 (Stimulation) and 0.116 (Attractiveness), with the highest relative difference around 5% (Attractiveness).
+This seems to be a good result, especially considering that the UEQ scale values are in practice interpreted as excellent, good, above average, below average, or bad, which further reduces the significance of such minor differences in result values.

-Table .
+Table 4.
 Comparison of UEQ Mean values for the adjustable interpreter